-The tuition for a field study course is the same as any 3-credit course.
-Additionally, you may be charged a hotel accommodation fee depending on the specific course.
+The tuition for a field study course is the same cost per credit as any course.
+Additionally, you may be charged a field study fee depending on the specific course.
+This fee covers lodging, museum tickets, and excursions, but not transportation to the location, meals, and other personal expenses.
 If you cancel the course after the registration deadline, you will be charged a cancellation fee.
 The cancellation fee may be waived if you must cancel due to official, duty-related reasons and you submit appropriate documentation.
+For more information about field study courses, see p.
+122.